-Increasing the number of RNs can yield a cost savings of nearly $3 billion—the result of more than four million avoided extra hospital stays for adverse patient events —and reduces costly hospital readmissions.
-Collaborative efforts among state hospital associations, nurse executives, and ANA-affiliated state nurses associations have resulted in balanced staffing legislation that benefits patients, nurses, and hospitals.
+Increasing the number of RNs in the hospitals can yield a cost savings of nearly $3 billion—the result of more than four million avoided extra hospital stays for adverse patient events —and reduces costly hospital readmissions.
+Collaborative efforts among state hospital associations, nurse executives, and ANA-affiliated state nurses associations have resulted in balanced state-level staffing legislation that benefits patients, nurses, and hospitals.
 Seven states have already enacted safe staffing legislation using the Registered Nurses Safe Staffing Act's committee approach: Oregon (2002), Texas (2009), Illinois (2007), Connecticut (2008), Ohio (2008), Washington (2008), and Nevada (2009).

-- RN educational preparation, professional certification, and level of clinical experience.
+- RN educational preparation, professional certification, and level of clinical experience;

 - The intensity, complexity, and stability of patients.

-- Requires public reporting of staffing information.
+- Require public reporting of staffing information.